-- 6.10.1 This Agreement will come into effect on the date on which it is signed by all Parties and covers the period from April 1st, 2018 to March 31st, 2023 unless it is terminated in accordance with subsection 6.6. - 6.10.2 However, if the Parties expressly agree, in a written notice sent to the other Parties before March 31st, 2023, to maintain the provisions of this Agreement, these provisions, except the sections regarding funding in Part IV, shall remain in force until a new agreement on the provision of policing services is entered into.
-Nonetheless, if such a new agreement is not entered into before March 31st, 2024, the provisions of this Agreement will expire.
+- 6.10.1 This Agreement will come into effect on the date on which it is signed by all Parties and covers the period from April 1st, 2018 to March 31st, 2023 unless it is terminated in accordance with subsection 6.6. - 6.10.2 However, if the Parties expressly agree, in a written notice sent to the other Parties before March 31, 2023, to maintain the provisions of this Agreement, these provisions, except the sections regarding funding in Part IV, shall remain in force until a new agreement on the provision of policing services is entered into.
+Nonetheless, if such a new agreement is not entered into before March 31, 2024, the provisions of this Agreement will expire.

-IN WITNESS WHEREOF, the Parties or their duly authorized representatives have signed: FOR THE COUNCIL,
+IN WITNESS WHEREOF, the Parties or their duly authorized d representatives have signed:

+FOR THE KRG,

+THE CHAIRPERSON Signed on

+AND

+, 1

-HOW Could an Signed on
+THE SECRETARY Harch 14, 2019 Signed on

 FOR HER MAJESTY THE QUEEN IN RIGHT OF CANADA,

-DIRECTOR GENERAL PROGRAMS

-PUBLIC SAFETY CANADA
+DIRECTOR COMMUNITY SAFETY PROGRAMS PUBLIC SAFETY CANADA